Frequently Asked Questions – Winter Quarter 2022

 Law School Building Access & Use

-For Autumn Quarter, any law student may use the building, as well as non-law students taking Law School classes.
+For Winter Quarter, any law student may use the building, as well as non-law students taking Law School classes.
 You need to have your individual ID card with you at all times and you should tap your card in order to enter the building.

 Each person will be required to wear a face covering while in the building, regardless of vaccination status.
 Vaccinated individuals may remove their face covering while eating or drinking and are not required to maintain distance.
 Those individuals with an approved vaccine exemption must maintain at least 6ft of social distance while removing their face covering to eat or drink.

 Are there special guidelines for entering and exiting the Law School?